FraunhoferIOSB/FROST-Server/README.md

 ## Docker support

-There's also the possibility to run SensorThingsServer and the needed database inside a Docker container.
+There's also the possibility to run FROST-Server and the needed database inside a Docker container.
 This dependency is specified inside the ```docker-compose.yaml``` file.

 You can use the prebuild [docker image](https://hub.docker.com/r/fraunhoferiosb/sensorthingsserver/) by running ```docker-compose up```.
-This will download the latest version of the SensorThingsServer and starts it together with the needed database.
-You can access the server by opening ```http://localhost:8080/SensorThingsService/``` in your browser.
+This will download the latest version of the FROST-Server and starts it together with the needed database.
+You can access the server by opening ```http://localhost:8080/FROST/``` in your browser.

-If you want to build your own docker image, you can do this by calling ```mvn dockerfile:build -pl SensorThingsServer```.
+If you want to build your own docker image, you can do this by calling ```mvn dockerfile:build -pl FROST-Server```.

 All data is stored inside the PostGIS database.
 To keep this state there's a volume automatically mapped to the PostGIS container.
 For more information see the ```docker-compose.yaml``` file and the [PostGIS container documentation](https://hub.docker.com/r/mdillon/postgis/)